josephedward/josephedward/README.md

 ### Hello! 👋

 I'm Edward.
 I consult on AWS IQ with my company, Apt Native.
-Lately I have been working on custom retrieval with llamaindex+s3 and serverless ML with lambda+bedrock.
-Not an expert, but I do want to vectorize all the things 😁.
+Lately I have been working on custom retrieval with llamaindex+s3 and serverless ML.
+Vectorize all the things 😁.
 Easiest way to get in touch: https://calendly.com/aptnative

 <div style="display:flex; flex-direction:column; ">